Sitanshu0101/Data-Analytics-Project-2---Sales-and-Order-Analytics---Vrinda-Store/README.md

 Explore the journey from data to decisions.
 Let's decode Vrinda Store's success story! ⚡

+Objectives Marked -:

+1.)
+Determined the inter-relationship between Sales and Orders

+2.)
+Analysis of Order counts based on channel distribution

+3.)
+Identification of Orders status (Refunded, Delivered, Cancelled, and Returned) through Percentage analysis

+4.)
+Showcasing category-wise distribution of items

+5.)
+Analysis of Order Status in relation to the Gender perspective

+6.)
+Visualization of product sales in different states of India

+Projects-:

 1.)
 Data Analytics through Google Sheets - https://docs.google.com/spreadsheets/d/1uZcZwYg1EWXkIVUvmG-UxMpYFiuWlwI8eSNfnUbRkcw/edit?usp=sharing